BliepMonster/CBPP/README.md

 1. The file that contains your code
 2. The output file
 All existing content in the output file is overridden.

+## Optimizations

+This is the first project I made that contains compiler optimizations.
+These optimizations are restricted to constant folding for now, which takes place after parsing.

 ## IMPORTANT